 - Attachment 3: Brief Biographies of Directors to be elected as Directors to replaces those retiring by rotation, and Definition of the Independent Director

-- Attachment 4: Directors remuneration details for the year 2017
+- Attachment 4: Directors remuneration details 2020

 - Attachment 5: List of independent auditors and auditors’ remuneration

 - Attachment 6: Guidelines for Proxy Appointment, Registration, and Identification Documents required for attending and voting at the Meeting of Shareholders

 - Attachment 7: Profiles of Independent Directors for proxy

 - Attachment 8: Proxy form

 - Attachment 9: The Company’s Articles of Association with regard to the Meeting of Shareholders